FOREX-Yen holds on to big gains after BOJ's surprise policy tweak

-SINGAPORE/LONDON, Dec 21 (Reuters) - The yen traded flat on Wednesday after surging almost 4% in the previous session, when the Bank of Japan (BOJ) unexpectedly tweaked a key policy, allowing government bond yields more room to move.
+LONDON/SINGAPORE, Dec 21 (Reuters) - The yen slipped slightly on Wednesday after surging almost 4% in the previous session, when the Bank of Japan (BOJ) unexpectedly tweaked a key policy, allowing government bond yields more room to move.

 The BOJ decided to change its "yield curve control" policy on Tuesday even as it kept broad policy settings unchanged.
 It is now letting 10-year yields move 50 basis points either side of its 0% target, wider than the previous 25 basis point band.